Jasonette/JASONETTE-iOS/app/Pods/INTULocationManager/README.md

 ### Manually from GitHub

-1. Download all the files in the [INTULocationManager subdirectory](LocationManager/INTULocationManager).
+1. Download all the files in [INTULocationManager subdirectory](LocationManager/INTULocationManager).
 1. Add the source files to your Xcode project (drag and drop is easiest).
 1. Import the `INTULocationManager.h` header.
   * Swift: Add `#import "INTULocationManager.h"` to your bridging header.